mui/material-ui/docs/src/pages/components/tables/tables.md

 ## Custom Table Pagination Action

-The `Action` property of the `TablePagination` component allows the implementation of custom actions.
+The `ActionsComponent` property of the `TablePagination` component allows the implementation of custom actions.

 {{"demo": "pages/components/tables/CustomPaginationActionsTable.js"}}